ksevindik/ksevindik.github.io/_posts/2017-12-05-more-about-eager-initialization-of-lazy-associations-during-hibernate-merge.md

+---
+layout: post
-# More about Eager Initialization of Lazy Associations During Hibernate Merge
+title: More about Eager Initialization of Lazy Associations During Hibernate Merge
+author: Kenan Sevindik
+---

 After reading my blog post about eager initialization of lazy 1:1 or M:1 associations because of the cascade merge attribute, someone asked about if it applies for 1:M and M:N associations as well?
 The answer is, yes it applies.